12 Highest Paying Public Health Jobs in 2023

 What are the Requirements to Become a Health Informatics Specialist?

-To become a health informatics specialist, many start with a bachelor’s degree in a clinical field like nursing and then obtain a master’s degree in health informatics or health administration.
+To become a health informatics specialist, many begin their journeys with a bachelor’s degree in a clinical field like nursing and then obtain a master’s degree in health informatics or health administration.
 There are no certifications required for health informatics specialists.

 What is the Job Outlook for a Health Informatics Specialist?

-The BLS does not provide job outlook estimates for the position of health informatics specialist.
-Within the related field of computer and information systems managers, the BLS projects employment to grow an impressive 10% between 2019 and 2029.
+While the BLS does not provide job outlook estimates for the position of health informatics specialist.
+Within the related field of computer and information systems managers, the BLS projects employment to grow 15% by 2032.

 How Much Does a Health Informatics Specialist Make?